-When it comes to how much savings you'll need for retirement, there are several key questions and considerations you should evaluate as you contemplate a retirement, either with or without the assistance of a planner.
+When it comes to how much savings you'll need for retirement, there are several key questions and considerations you should evaluate as you contemplate retirement, either with or without the assistance of a planner.

-- What do you envision for your retirement?
 Does your ideal retirement life look a lot like the one you have now?
 Or would you hope to step it up a notch?
 Alternatively, you may crave the idea of an earlier retirement even at the expense of a lower standard of living.
 There's no right or wrong answer, but your anticipated retirement lifestyle is a critical component in answering the "How much savings will I need?" question.

-- How much will you collect from social security?
-Will you receive any defined benefit pension benefits during retirement?
 These monthly payments can subtract substantially from the amount you may have to save.
 Getting a good estimate is invaluable as you plan your retirement and determine your savings need.

-- How will you invest?
 If you invest aggressively, you can reasonably expect a higher rate of return on your investments, meaning you'll have to save less compared to another individual who insists on keeping all investments in the bank's savings account.

 Determining Your Number

 The most effective retirement plans focus on more than a retirement start date.
 They establish a target retirement savings amount needed to meet your desired income goals.
 Figuring out your estimated savings needed can be somewhat of a challenge.